chsueh2/ST558-Project1/README.md

 ## Test and Examples of Using `OMDb_movie()`

-In this section, we will test the warpper function and demonstrate its usages.
+In this section, we will test the wrapper function and demonstrate its usages.

-### Simple queries by IMDb ID
+### Single-movie queries (by IMDb ID)

-When doing a query by an IMDb ID, the API call only return a result with an exact match.
-It can be a movie, a series or a game depending on its media type.
-Different media types have different variables in the query returns and the wrapper function should be able to take care of the differences without issues.
+When doing a single-movie query with an IMDb ID (using OMDb API’s `i` parameter), the API only returns an exact match if there exists, or an false response with an error message if not exact match.
+The successful returned data can be a movie, a TV series or a game title.
+Different media types have different variables (data columns) in the returns and the wrapper function should be able to take care of these differences in the background.

 ``` r
 # Superman